 implies the acceptance of the whole fabric of

 political/social/religious order which to him is bondage.
 That

 is why he is so angry!
 Nicholas asserts himself against that

 Order, and in doing so he creates his own order.

 6. Nicholas Plan:

-Nicholas tells him there is a great flood coming.
+Nicholas tells the Old Man that a great flood is coming.
 John's first

 thought is for his wife.
 (3521-3522 N.B. the rhyme.)
 Nicholas

 reminds John of the trouble Noah had with his wife and suggests

 that Noah would have been better off if his wife had had her own